My Portable Ergonomic Workstation Set Up for Digital Nomads

 Goldtouch has a number of ergonomic, adjustable keyboards for Macs and PCs.
 I chose the wireless bluetooth version so I wouldn’t have to deal with more cords.

 I tilt the board up slightly from the middle and it still rests solidly on the table.
-Then I flatten it back out when packing it in my carry on.
+Then I fold it in half when packing it in my carry on.
 (Note that some airport security check points will require you to remove the keyboard along with your laptop to be scanned separately.)

 Similar to the mouse, the keyboard only needs to be charged about once a month.
 It uses the same USB charging cord as my Kindle and camera.